Brandin Cooks: 2018 season

-In Week 2 against the Arizona Cardinals, Cooks had seven receptions for a season-high 159 yards in the 34–0 shutout victory.
+In Week 2 against the Cardinals, Cooks had seven receptions for a season-high 159 yards in the 34–0 shutout victory.
 Two weeks later against the Minnesota Vikings, Cooks had seven receptions for 116 yards and a touchdown along with a 10-yard rush in the 38–31 victory.
-In Week 9, against his former team, the New Orleans Saints, Cooks caught six receptions for 114 yards and a touchdown in the 45–35 road loss.
-In the next game against the Seattle Seahawks, he had another great outing, catching ten passes for 100 yards and rushing for a nine-yard touchdown in a 36–31 victory.
-During Week 11 against the Kansas City Chiefs, Cooks caught eight passes for 107 yards in the narrow 54–51 victory.
-In one of the highest-scoring back-and-forth games in NFL history, Cooks helped convert a key first down on a 22-yard reception on the drive that put the Rams up for good.
-After a Week 12 bye, the Rams went on the road to face the Detroit Lions.
-In the 30–16 road victory, he eclipsed 1,000 receiving yards on the season.
-In the process, Cooks became the first player in NFL history with 1,000 receiving yards in three consecutive seasons with three different teams.
+In Week 9, Cooks was set to face off against his former team in the Saints.
+Following his trade to the Rams, Saints' starting receiver Michael Thomas instigated an online feud with Cooks out of anger for his departure from New Orleans.
+Cooks caught six receptions for 114 yards and a touchdown during the 45–35 road loss as Thomas in an effort to taunt Cooks and the Rams; would re enact Joe Horn's cellphone celebration upon scoring his final touchdown of the game to secure the Saints the lead.
+In the next game against the Seattle Seahawks, he had another great outing, catching ten passes for 100 yards and rushing for a nine-yard touchdown during the 36–31 victory.
+The following week against the Kansas City Chiefs, Cooks caught eight passes for 107 yards in the narrow 54–51 victory.
+In one of the highest-scoring back-and-forth games in NFL history, he helped convert a key first down on a 22-yard reception on the drive that put the Rams up for good.
+After a Week 12 bye, the Rams went on the road to face the Lions.
+During the 30–16 road victory, Cooks eclipsed 1,000 receiving yards on the season.
+In the process, he became the first player in NFL history with 1,000 receiving yards in three consecutive seasons with three different teams.